 Fibromyalgia can be defined as pain felt throughout the entire body for which there is no obvious cause after examination or laboratory testing.
-The effects are long lasting and are specifically experienced in the muscles, tendons, and other soft tissues.
+The effects are long-lasting and are specifically experienced in the muscles, tendons, and other soft tissues.
 The pain may also feel like it is in your joints, although fibromyalgia does not physically affect these areas.

 Doctors are still unsure as to what exactly causes fibromyalgia.
 Research indicates that hormonal imbalance may have an impact, especially when it comes to the thyroid and adrenal glands.

-There are several conditions that generally coincide with fibromyalgia:
+Several conditions generally coincide with fibromyalgia:

 If you have been experiencing pain throughout your body that emanates from one of the tender points mentioned above, and if it has persisted for three or more months, you may be suffering from fibromyalgia.

 Fibromyalgia that's caused by thyroid or adrenal imbalance can be treated with bio-identical hormone replacement therapy, or BHRT.
-BHRT replenishes your thyroid and adrenal glandswith biologically identical hormones.
+BHRT replenishes your thyroid and adrenal glands with biologically identical hormones.

 Fibromyalgia can make life seem unlivable.
 If your tension and pain are ruining your sleeping and waking life, please call ☎ (410) 567-0667.